-Marianna Liosi (b.
-1982, Italy) is an independent curator currently living in Berlin.
+Marianna Liosi (Italy) is an independent curator currently living in Berlin.
 In her research she explores the aesthetics of social, economic and political dynamics, with specific attention to media, technology and the question of spectatorship and its generative role.
 Architecture and labour, exploitation of the landscape, the financial crisis, production and vision are the topics that she has investigated in collaboration with artists, curators or researchers form different disciplines.

 She has curated exhibitions, film programmes, and workshops.
 Among them: Leisure Complex, Savvy Contemporary, Berlin, Germany (2014); When spectators work, workers observe, Kunsthuis SYB, Beetsterzwaag, The Netherlands (2014); The imagination sees and Mandragora, a two year exhibition project conceived for and curated at International Museum of Ceramics in Faenza, Italy (2011-2012); and the film programme as part of Do you remember Olive Morris?, curated by Anna Colin and Ana Laura Lopez de la Torre, Gasworks, London, United Kingdom (2009).